auth0/auth0-product-education-labs/README.md

 - [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) - using [Docker Desktop](https://www.docker.com/products/docker-desktop) to isolate development in a local container.
 This avoids needing to install developer runtimes on your local machine while allowing to you continue working locally.
 - Local - using your local development environment

+### Running in Vercel

+Vercel is a cloud based hosting service.
+Each individual tool and sample application can be deployed to Vercel by clicking the blue Deploy button.

+A wizard dialog will guide you through the deployment process.

 ### Running in Codespaces

 The overall repository and each individual tool or sample includes a devcontainer definition.
 GitHub Codespaces can utilize it to create a completely web based IDE and execution environment.
 No installs are needed.